Supported byEU

 La Calçotada al Poble

-A gastronomic event featuring traditional grilled calçots served in the Plaça Major.
+A celebration of the Catalan gastronomic tradition featuring grilled calçots (sweet onions) served in the Plaça Major.

 🎪 Festival